ViaVia Kigali has opened its doors for you and we can’t wait to welcome you!

 We are located in a quiet area of town, Kibagabaga, on a stone’s throw from the ever vibrant Kimironko Market.
 The airport is only 15 away.

-At the moment we offer a healthy, colourful breakfast to start your day packed with vitamines: pancakes with fruit and honey or bread with spreads and omelette or home made granola with yoghurt and fruit.
+We offer a healthy, colourful breakfast to start your day packed with vitamines: pancakes with fruit and honey, omelette with toast and spreads or home made granola with yoghurt and fruit.

-ViaVia Kigali Restaurant will offer a limited but fun, healthy, fresh and creative menu for lunch and dinner with 5 or 6 options.
-There will be a few ‘basics’ such as hummus, guacamole, brochette, completed with weekly specials, salad, pasta, burger, curry, … which taste and look fabulous!
+ViaVia Kigali Restaurant offers a limited but fun, healthy, fresh and creative menu for lunch and dinner with 5 or 6 options.
+There will be a few ‘basics’ such as hummus, guacamole, fried bananas with peanut sauce completed with weekly specials, salad, pasta, burger, curry, … which taste and look fabulous!
 There will be a few vegeterian, a few meat and a few typical local food options.